Gwen-Fay/RaPrototype/README.md

 Each scene is rendered in real time in a glfw window, again without meshes.

 ![blob](https://imgur.com/sBvJpzy.gif)
-This is 6 Spheres, smooth unioned together and moving.
+This is 6 Spheres, smooth unioned together and each are moving.
 <br />
 <br />
 ![Shadow](https://imgur.com/KlXvIjW.gif)